 Domestic students must apply via the Ontario Universities’ Application Centre (OUAC) and be accepted by Brock University.
 Acceptance is based on grades and meeting prerequisite subject requirements.
 Co-op applicants are assessed in the same manner as all other applicants and are not required to submit any supplementary forms.
 Your application will be reviewed and if successful a conditional offer of admission will be made as early as October.
 Successful applicants will be invited to the DART Invitational on March 2 or May 4, 2024.
 More information about the Invitational will become available in early 2024.

 International applicants AND applicants who reside more than 500 km from the university:

 - International students: You must apply to Brock University.
 Domestic students, please see above.

-- You are invited to contact the department to schedule an alternate Invitational experience.
+- You are invited to contact the department to schedule an Invitational Interview.
 Whereas most applicants wait for a conditional offer of admission you are invited to contact us as soon as possible.
 This may include the submission of:

 • a video portfolio,

 • a letter of reference,

 • the assignments we ask students to complete at the DART Invitational.

 Please do not hesitate to get in touch if you have any questions about the Invitational process.
 Questions should be directed to the Chair of Dramatic

 Arts at firstname.lastname@example.org